koolkusum/koolkusum/README.md

 - 🌱 I’m currently learning MongoDB, nodeJS, tableau, and AWS.
 - 👯 I’m looking to collaborate on hackathons and various projects to build my portfolio!
 My next hackathon is HawkHacks at Montclair State University on April @9th!
 - 💬 Ask me about anime (JJBA), plants, rollerblading, crocheting/knitting, discos, and hackathons!
-- 📫 How to reach me: Send me a message on Linkedin! https://www.linkedin.com/in/kg1110/
+- 📫 How to reach me: Send me a message on Linkedin! https://www.linkedin.com/in/kg1110/ or email me at kusum.gandham@rutgers.edu
 - 😄 Pronouns: she/her/hers
 - ⚡ Fun fact: I am a black belt in taekwondo.